Terradue/doc-developer-sandbox/source/developer/multinode.rst

   cd dcs-hands-on
   mvn clean install -D hands.on=6 -P bash

-Note: this instalation is using the ImageMagick [#f1]_ tools to perform image manipulations.
+Note: this installation is using the ImageMagick [#f1]_ tools to perform image manipulations.

 Inspect the application.xml
 ===========================